- Antonio Giovinazzi

 |First race||Bahrain Grand Prix||BIC||March 14, 2010||Race results|

 Hulkenberg made his karting debut aged 10 and enjoyed success before moving up to German Formula BMW in 2005.
 He dominated the championship and comfortably won the title, following in the footsteps of Nico Rosberg and Sebastian Vettel.
-In 2006 he joined the German A1 Grand Prix team and almost single-handedly winning Germany the title with nine victories in his debut season.
+In 2006 he joined the German A1 Grand Prix team and almost single-handedly won Germany the title with nine victories in his debut season.

 After a year in German Formula 3, he moved across to the Formula 3 Euroseries and finished third behind Romain Grosjean and Sebastien Buemi before taking the title the following year.
-In December 2007 Hulkenberg tested for Williams, outpacing official driver Kazuki Nakajima and clocking a time only 0.4 seconds slower than Rosberg.
+In December 2007 Hulkenberg tested for Williams, outpacing race driver Kazuki Nakajima and clocking a time only 0.4 seconds slower than Rosberg.
 His performance impressed Williams enough to offer him a test driver seat for the 2008 season.

 Juggling his commitments to Williams, Hulkenberg moved on to the GP2 Asia series over the winter, taking pole in his first race and finishing sixth in the championship despite only competing in four races.
-The following season he progressed to the GP2 series where he wrapped up the championship at the penultimate round at Monza, the first time the series had been won before the final round.
+The following season he progressed to the summer GP2 series where he wrapped up the championship at the penultimate round at Monza -- the first time the series had been won before the final round.

 In November 2009 Williams announced Hulkenberg would partner veteran driver Rubens Barrichello for 2010.
 A solid rookie season followed, topped off by a brilliant performance over one lap at Interlagos in damp conditions to secure pole position at the Brazilian Grand Prix.
 However, in 2011 money spoke louder than talent and he was given the boot for the latest GP2 champion Pastor Maldonado, who was backed by sponsorship from Venezuelan oil company PDVSA.